 Quite a number of digital currencies are seeing their prices enjoy an upsurge in recent times, and now investors have little or no doubts about the future values of their crypto assets.
 In a recent survey of 1,000 U.S. crypto investors carried out by Gambler’s Pick, a whopping 37% of the respondents insisted that they would not cash out their crypto, even if it is of utmost importance or the cash is needed to make an emergency payment.

-51% also won’t cash out for luxury or recreational purchase
+51% also won’t cash out for luxury or recreational purchases

-Furthermore in the survey that the Gambler’s Pick titled “Cryptocurrencies 2021 Survey: Save or Spend”, it was revealed that crypto holders generally have a hard time when it comes to parting with their digital assets, even for any reason at all.
-The 1000 participants surveyed were made up of; 135 Baby Boomers, 212 Generation X, 442 Millennials, and 206 Generation Z individuals.
-The study indicates that on average, Americans hold about $1,707 in crypto but even in the event of an emergency, a good fraction of the American people will not spend the funds.
+Furthermore, in the survey that the Gambler’s Pick titled “Cryptocurrencies 2021 Survey: Save or Spend”, it was revealed that crypto holders generally have a hard time when it comes to parting with their digital assets even for any reason at all.
+The 1000 participants surveyed were 135 Baby Boomers, 212 Generation X, 442 Millennials, and 206 Generation Z individuals.
+The study indicates that, on average, Americans hold about $1,707 in crypto.
+Still, even in the event of an emergency, a good fraction of the American people will not spend the funds.

 Having established that 37% would not cash out their crypto to make necessary or otherwise critical payments, 51% also said they would not cash out to buy what they consider to be a luxury item or use the funds for the recreational purchase.

 The study details further by revealing that Millennials are most likely to stop saving for their retirement or neglect their credit card payments just so they can hold onto their existing crypto investments.